 Cyberattacks continue to pound manufacturing IT and OT systems with increasing power, variety, and sophistication.
 Given higher cybersecurity risk and supply chain-related pressure, manufacturers have plenty to worry about.

-With concern growing for safety and operations continuity of utilities and other industrial activities, industry-leading industrial organizations have been working together to address security challenges.
+With concern growing for safety and operations continuity of utilities and other industrial activities, industry-leading industrial organisations have been working together to address security challenges.

-Fifty companies and organizations have come together to form the ISA Global Cybersecurity Alliance.
+Fifty companies and organisations have come together to form the ISA Global Cybersecurity Alliance.
 Part of the International Society of Automation (ISA), members hope to speed up and expand use of ISA/IEC 62443.
-These industry standards were created to provide technical specifications and procedures that guide businesses to protect their organizations via cybersecurity.
+These industry standards were created to provide technical specifications and procedures that guide businesses to protect their organisations via cybersecurity.

 However, problems remain: A 2021 Security Magazine article highlights five limiting factors to implementing standards-based cybersecurity.
 These include: